weave-lab/weave-chatbot-reference/workshop-201/teachers_assistant/readme.md

 uv --version # test that uv is installed
 ```

-- Ollama - Ollama is a tool for running local LLMs
+- Ollama - Ollama is a tool for running LLMs locally
   - You can download Ollama from [here](https://ollama.com/download)
   - Please install Ollama locally
   - Please make sure that Ollama is running
+  - `ollama run llama3.2:3b`

 ## Running the Agent
 ```